nointro3493/MoodMosaic/README.md

-# MoodMosaic - Système de Voix Dynamiques
+# MoodMosaic - Dynamic Voice System

-MoodMosaic est une application thérapeutique qui utilise l'IA pour adapter dynamiquement la voix de l'assistant selon l'état émotionnel de l'utilisateur.
+MoodMosaic is a therapeutic application that uses AI to dynamically adapt the assistant's voice based on the user's emotional state.

-## Fonctionnalités
+## Features

-### 🎭 Voix Dynamiques
+### 🎭 Dynamic Voices
-Le système analyse automatiquement les messages de l'utilisateur et change la voix de l'assistant selon l'émotion détectée :

-- **Calm** : Voix apaisante pour les conversations générales
-- **Energetic** : Voix motivante pour l'enthousiasme
-- **Sad** : Voix douce et mélancolique pour la tristesse
-- **Happy** : Voix joyeuse pour les émotions positives
-- **Anxious** : Voix très apaisante pour l'anxiété
-- **Angry** : Voix ferme mais calme pour la colère
-- **Empathetic** : Voix très compréhensive
-- **Professional** : Voix structurée pour les sujets sérieux
-- **Warm** : Voix chaleureuse et réconfortante
-- **Soothing** : Voix extrêmement apaisante
+The system automatically analyzes user messages and changes the assistant's voice according to the detected emotion:

+- **Calm**: Soothing voice for general conversations
+- **Energetic**: Motivating voice for enthusiasm
+- **Sad**: Soft and melancholic voice for sadness
+- **Happy**: Joyful voice for positive emotions
+- **Anxious**: Very soothing voice for anxiety
+- **Angry**: Firm but calm voice for anger
+- **Empathetic**: Very understanding voice
+- **Professional**: Structured voice for serious topics
+- **Warm**: Warm and comforting voice
+- **Soothing**: Extremely soothing voice

-### 🤖 Analyse Émotionnelle
+### 🤖 Emotional Analysis
-- Utilise Claude AI pour analyser le contexte émotionnel
+- Uses Claude 4 AI for sophisticated emotional context analysis
-- Détecte automatiquement l'émotion dominante
-- Adapte le style de réponse selon l'émotion
+- Automatically detects the dominant emotion
+- Adapts response style according to the emotion
+- Considers context, tone, and implicit emotional cues

 ## Installation